zw10/macaron/ReadMe.md

 2. Transposition table
 3. Principal variation search
 4. Multi-threading: Macaron only uses a single thread
-5. Time management: deprioritised
+5. Time management: deprioritised for the moment
-6. Usage of endgame table bases
+6. Endgame table bases
-7. Usage of opening books: stylistically a success - Macaron uses some of the same openings as I, despite not using any opening books
+7. End-game detection (though there is a more simplistic version) - Arena, the GUI already provides this.

+Moreover, some other niceties such as opening books are also not currently implemented.

 Evaluation
 -------------